Will Dana's home page

 Office: East Hall 3852

-I am broadly interested in algebraic varieties that come from linear algebra and representation theory, as well as combinatorial structures related to them.
-I am currently studying quiver representations with David Speyer.
-I've also been looking at Brascamp-Lieb inequalities, integral inequalities associated to certain quiver representations, with Harm Derksen.
+I am broadly interested in representation theory and its overlaps with combinatorics and algebraic geometry.
+I am currently studying quiver representations and Coxeter groups with David Speyer.
+I've also looked at Brascamp-Lieb inequalities, integral inequalities associated to certain quiver representations, with Harm Derksen.

-Some things I'd like to learn more about are subspace arrangements, flag varieties, geometric invariant theory, and representation stability.
-More casually, I also enjoy learning about category-theoretic perspectives on things.
+Some things I'd like to learn more about are flag varieties, geometric invariant theory, and representation stability.
+More casually, I also enjoy category-theoretic perspectives on things.